-AALS Section Programs (75% of Annual Meeting sessions) –Most of these programs are 95 minutes long, though some extended programs with multiple sessions can last a whole morning and/or afternoon.
+Planned by the 107 AALS Sections AALS Section Programs – Most programs at the Annual Meeting are planned by the sections.
+The majority are 100 minutes in length.
+There are some extended programs with multiple sessions can last a whole morning and/or afternoon.

-- Call for Papers Programs include at least one presenter selected based on a call for papers.
+- Section Call for Papers Programs include at least one presenter selected from a call for papers.

-- Co-Sponsored Programs are organized by two or more Sections that do hold other programs.
+- Section Co-Sponsored Programs are organized by two or more Sections that do hold other programs.

 - Section Pedagogy Programs are designed for new law school teachers.

 - Section Works-in-Progress are programs in which senior scholars assist junior scholars in preparing their scholarship for submission to law reviews.

 - Discussion Groups are unique programs in which a small group of discussants selected in advance by the Annual Meeting Program Committee (by invitation or selected from a call for participation) conduct focused discussion on a specific topic.
 There will be limited seating for audience members to observe on a first-come, first-served basis.

 - Hot Topic Programs are programs with late-breaking issues of general interest.